If you can’t afford travel insurance for China in 2020, you can’t afford to travel to China.

 - Luggage Coverage: Covers you if your baggage/property is stolen or lost.

-- Before you buy any travel insurance, check to see what you’re covered for under your existing medical policy.
+- Check to see what you’re covered for under your existing medical policy.
 For instance, BlueCross BlueShield actually has worldwide network of providers that includes Hong Kong and Beijing.
 Similarly, credit cards also provide a lot of travel-related services that most travelers don’t know about.
 Although this is helpful, the fact is that it usually isn’t nearly enough for what you’ll need.

 - Determine your exact needs first.
 Travel insurance has gone from one-size-fits-all to a la carte so you’ll have a lot of flexibility to customize your plan.
 For example, with World Nomads (the travel insurance company I use), you can tailor your plan based on whether you expect to take part in any high-risk activities like bungee jumping.

 - Read the fine print.
 For instance, unlike World Nomads, many travel insurance companies don’t cover high-risk activities such as certain adventure sports & activities (or will charge higher rates to include them).
+Others won’t cover people age 60 years or older.
 Also, many policies won’t cover you if you did something bone-headed while you were drunk.

 - At the very least, consider “evacuation insurance.”
 If you get sick or injured, you’ll be flown home or to the whatever nearby medical facility your insurer deems necessary.
 For example, American Express’ Global Travel Shield offers an annual plan at about $60.